Annotation Curricula to Implicitly Train Non-Expert Annotators: Introduction

-Our results further show that the ordering in which instances are annotated can have a significant impact on the outcome.
-We thus appeal to future study conductors to publish the annotation order and annotation times along with their data.
+Our evaluation of different heuristics and interactively trained models further reveals additional factors --- such as the data domain and the annotation task --- that can influence their aptitude for AC.
+We thus appeal to study conductors to publish the annotation order and annotation times along with their data to allow future works to better investigate and develop task- and domain-specific AC.